ryuryukke/OUTFOX/README.md

 `scripts/detection.sh` is a script for our OUTFOX detection and baseline detections.

 `scripts/attacking.sh` is a script for our OUTFOX attacking and baseline paraphrasing attack.

+> [!NOTE]
+> Customized Usage of OUTFOX:
+>
+> - Replace the OUTFOX detector or attacker with the ones you focus on for the best results (e.g., When you have an attack to consider, you can replace the OUTFOX attacker with the attacker.)

 ## :page_facing_up: Dataset Info
 We created our dataset based on [Kaggle FeedBack Prize](https://www.kaggle.com/competitions/feedback-prize-effectiveness), and our dataset contains 15,400 triplets of essay problem statements, human(native-student)-written essays, and LLM-generated essays.
 The native students range from 6th to 12th grade in the U.S.